Top 12 Best Time Tracking Apps for Freelancers

 4 – Timely

-Timely is one of the automatic time tracker apps that uses AI to track and organise your time.
+Timely is one of the automatic time tracking apps that uses AI to track and organise your time.
 The app continually improves its tracking and learns from the user’s edits to the timesheets.

 Perhaps the most useful feature of Timely is the ability to track time automatically.
 The app logs the time spent by the user on several different activities and uses what it calls its ‘Memory Tracker’.